 Assessment and review

-See the separate article on Acute Severe Asthma and Status Asthmaticus.
+See separate Acute Severe Asthma and Status Asthmaticus article.

 All patients with asthma in primary care should be reviewed at least annually and reviews should include:

 - Symptomatic control assessment using a directed question-based tool.
-The Royal College of Physicians 'three questions' approach has been widely used and valued for its simplicity, although it is poorly validated:
+The 'three questions' approach of the Royal College of Physicians has been widely used and valued for its simplicity, although it is poorly validated:

 - Have you had any difficulty sleeping because of your asthma symptoms, including cough?